MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 constrained?
 Addressing the other significant variables could provide a more cost-effective and personalized approach.
 Overall, using advanced, statistical models created a better judgment of employees’ behavior to predict attrition.

+conclusion

+logistic regression is a powerful tool in the field of HR and can help organizations make informed decisions about employee attrition and promotion.
+By analyzing past data, the model can provide valuable insights into employee behavior and help HR managers take proactive measures to retain valuable employees and reward high-performing employees.